 The Journal of Law & Liberty is the first student-edited law journal dedicated to the critical exploration of classical liberal ideas.
 The Journal is dedicated to providing a forum for the debate of issues related to human freedom from both theoretical and practical standpoints.
 Recently, the Journal has published articles focusing on issues including the nature of rules and order, theories of rights and liberty, legal history, jurisprudence, constitutional law, historical and contemporary legislation.
 We seek scholarship from philosophers, jurisprudes, economists, and historians, as well as from lawyers.

-In its eight-year history, the Journal has featured works from scholars such as Richard Posner, Richard Epstein, Jack Rakove, John Hasnas, Liam Murphy, Randy Barnett, and Eugene Volokh.
-The Journal was cited by Justice Scalia’s majority opinion in District of Columbia v.
-Heller, 554 U.S. 570 at 51 (2008).
-In 2007, the Supreme Court referenced Brian Frye’s article, The Peculiar Story of United States v.
+In its nine-year history, the Journal has featured works from scholars such as Richard Posner, Richard Epstein, Jack Rakove, John Hasnas, Liam Murphy, Randy Barnett, and Eugene Volokh.
+In 2008, the Journal was cited by Justice Scalia in his majority opinion in District of Columbia v.
+Heller, 554 U.S. 570, 623 (2008).
+The Supreme Court referenced Brian Frye’s article, The Peculiar Story of United States v.
 Miller, 3 N.Y.U.
 J. L. & Liberty 48 (2007).